d99kris/nmail/README.md

     ./utils/debug-nmail.sh

+The utility also supports passing arguments to nmail, enabling running nmail with a custom config directory, for example:

+    ./utils/debug-nmail.sh -d ~/.nmail-hm

 Once nmail exits, either normally or caused by a crash, the script outputs information on where to obtain the log file, for example: